Counter Height vs. Bar Height

 Bar stools feature a range of comfortable materials that conform to various styles.
 Plush upholstered stools provide a luxurious, traditional feel, while lightweight wicker or mesh deliver breezy, casual vibes.

-Simple design and all-weather construction in materials such as wood and aluminum ensure that your counter height patio seating provides comfort.
 Just like planning an indoor space, be sure to take proper measurements and assess what works best for you and your unique seating needs before selecting outdoor bar stools or counter height chairs.

 Create a breezy poolside bar environment with wicker bar stools, or cozy up around the fire pit at night in some backless counter stools.
 Beachy finishes like sun-bleached white and gray are the ideal way to add a touch of cottage-like charm to your backyard, while black and dark wood pieces offer a darker beauty.